 Provide wipes in the restroom.
 Consider providing sanitizing wipes for individuals to wipe down door knobs, toilet seats, and sinks prior to their own use, both for their comfort and as a way to increase frequency of cleaning.

-Use portable air purifiers.
-Portable air purifiers may be more effective in restrooms than in other parts of the theater, because the volume of the space is relatively small and noise may not be a concern.
+Use portable air cleaners.
+Portable air cleaners may be more effective in restrooms than in other parts of the theater, because the volume of the space is relatively small and noise may not be a concern.
 Increasing the filtration of the air may help reduce the risk of transmission by bioaerosols.

 Add hand washing and hand sanitizer stations.
 Theaters should consider making available many options for patrons to clean their hands without entering the restroom.
 Post signage about proper hand washing technique in restrooms and at all hand washing stations.